21Ravan12/Chat-app-v2/README.md

-This is an old project and does not describe my products.
----
 # Social Media Platform - Chat App (Version 2)

 This project is a chat application that allows users to make new friends, and interact globally.
 It includes features such as real-time messaging, story sharing, and the ability to follow and gain followers.